 Michael W. Smith has been making Christian music for over three decades.
 With his latest song, "You Won't Let Go," the singer continues to inspiring listeners with heart-felt lyrics and infectious beats.

-Before Michael W. Smith was one of Christian music’s most influential and pioneering artists, he was just a songwriter hoping to find his proverbial sea legs in a city already full of musicians—Nashville, Tennessee.
+Before becoming one of the most influential and pioneering artists in the Christian music scene, Michael was just a songwriter hoping to find his proverbial sea legs in a city already full of musicians—Nashville, Tennessee.

 When Michael first moved to Music City, his life and faith were both in shambles as drug use and drinking filled the void in this life.
 After suffering a breakdown that eventually led him back to his knees in November of 1979, Michael recommitted his life to Christianity and later, hit the road on his first tour with Higher Ground, a Christian music group that primarily played in churches.